LArSoft/larsoft.github.io/wiki/LArSoft_Release_Final_Steps.md

     -   [Merge the changes with develop](#Merge-the-changes-with-develop)
     -   [Announcing the release](#Announcing-the-release)

-Make the cross package tag(#Make-the-cross-package-tag)
+Make the cross package tag
 ----------------------------------------------------------

 -   This step can only be done by someone with manager privileges for all the larsoft repositories.